two sugar bugs

 Instructions

-• In your stand mixer fitted with the paddle attachment, or with a hand held mixer, cream together the butter and brown sugar on medium-high until combined.
+• Brown sugar shortbread: In your stand mixer fitted with the paddle attachment, or with a hand held mixer, cream together the butter (1 cup/226g), kosher salt (¼ teaspoon) and brown sugar (packed ⅔ cup/133g) on low until combined, then increase to medium-high (speed 6 on KitchenAid) until combined, about 1-2 minutes.
 We are not going for light and fluffy with these cookies.
-Add the vanilla and mix until combined.
+Add the vanilla (¾ teaspoon) and mix until combined.

 • Scrape up and down the sides of your mixing bowl.
-Add the flour mixture and mix on low speed until the dough comes together.
+Add the flour (2 ¼ cups/281g) and mix on low speed until the dough comes together.

-• Prepare baking pans with parchment paper or a silicone baking mat.
+• Prepare baking pans with parchment paper or silicone baking mats.

-• Use the palm of your hand and slightly press down the dough and then using the end of a spatula, a half teaspoon measure or your finger, make an indent in the middle of each cookie dough ball.
+• Use the palm of your hand and slightly press down the dough to about ½ inch thickness and then using the end of a spatula, a teaspoon measure or your finger, make an indent in the middle of each cookie dough ball.

 • Chill the dough in the refrigerator for one hour (or up to a couple of days if you cover them).